What is Nutritional Yeast?

 Vitamin B12:

-Vitamin B12 is one of the primary minerals responsible for the production of fresh red blood cells.
+Vitamin B12 is one of the primary minerals responsible for producing fresh red blood cells.
 It also maintains our nervous system and helps it function properly.
 Vitamin B12 comes from animal products.

-The reason why most vegans add nutritional yeast to their diet is to maintain the daily intake of nutrients such as Vitamin B12.
+Most vegans add nutritional yeast to their diet to maintain their daily intake of nutrients such as Vitamin B12.

 Protein: